tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Project1 - Ace.md

 ## Wireframes

-Matt starts with Hi-Fi wireframes, with autolayout to use it as a foundation to build on top of.
-And not just as a reference and throw away.
+Matt starts with Hi-Fi wireframes, with auto layout to use it as a foundation to build on top of and iterate into visual design phase.
+He do not want to have a lo-fi wireframe just as a reference and throw away.
+He wants to start with proper auto layouts